History, tourist information, and nearby accommodation

 Other state rooms on view include the dining room and drawing room.
 The King James Room is named for the large portrait of James I in the style of Van Somer.
 The Tapestry Room is hung with 18th century Soho tapestries, and there are Flemish wall hangings in the Tapestry Bedroom.

 The state rooms are magnificent, but arguably the most memorable rooms on view are the last two.
 The Chinese Drawing Room is a fantastically ornate chamber with a glittering mix of classical, Gothic, Rococo, and Chinese styles.
 Across the hall is the Chapel, a quite stunning chamber with superb plasterwork on the walls and ceiling.

 The house is set in formal flower and topiary gardens, and the grounds extend to include a woodland garden, an ornamental vegetable garden and orchard.
-A particular feature are several small topiary garden areas.
-The 3000 acre park at Grimsthorpe is immensely popular for families as a place to go bicycling.
+One thing we particularly enjoyed were several small topiary garden areas.
+The 3000-acre park at Grimsthorpe is immensely popular for families as a place to go bicycling.

 Garden: There is a whole 3,000-acre park at Grimsthorpe to explore, in the company of a herd of red deer.
 Head off on foot or by bicycle, or in the company of a guide on a minibus tour.
 Mature woodlands, lakes, modern ornamental vegetable garden and orchard, parterres, topiary.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Historic House